 In general, I prefer to match the fabric with the thread since they will be washed together and will suffer the same kind of wear.
 This, however, isn’t a strict rule, it’s mostly an empirical observation.
 But it makes sewing easier, I noticed (and I am not the only one) that it’s easier to set the tension on the sewing machine if the thread matches the material in both fiber and thickness.

-I would like to remind you again that using polyester thread for items that will be pressed at high temperature is problematic because polyester thread might melt.
-It happens more often that one would think!
+I would like to remind you again that using polyester thread for items that will be pressed at high temperatures is problematic because polyester thread might melt.
+It happens more often than one would think!

 A serger seam is strong not necessarily because the thread is strong (it’s not stronger than regular thread), but also because of the inherent construction of the seam, the serger uses 3 or 4 threads to build the seam while a sewing machine uses only two.

 Serger thread comes usually in larger cones, 3000 yards, or bigger, and I don’t recommend it for a regular sewing machine mostly because it leaves a lot of lint behind unless you buy very high-quality threads.
 Regular serger thread is mostly 100% polyester.

 A notable mention for stretchy serger thread: wooly nylon (or textured nylon) was available for quite some time now and is used regularly in sergers for stretch fabric.
 This type of thread is stretchy not because it has elastic properties, but because it’s mechanically treated and under tension, it becomes thinner and longer without the individual fibers having many elastic properties.